Krimson/wundertheme/README.md

 * Run `$ bower install`: This will put all required packages in the bower_components folder.
 * Run `$ bower-installer`: Bower-installer will copy the main js and css files over from the bower_components folder and put them in their respective vendor folder.
 * Run `$ gulp`: This will run a watcher and host a browsersync proxy for testing on multiple devices.
+* Optional: Run `$ gulp compile` to run a quick compilation with production settings.

 An HTML starting point is included (index.html), demonstrating the Bitters scaffolding styles.